eekeng/Microsoft-Azure-Honeypot/README.md

 <h2>Description</h2>
-In this project I configured a VM running on Microsoft Azure to act as a Honeypot using Remote Desktop Protocol(RDP).
-I then used Log Analytics Workplace to extract and process the metadata from the failed login attempts into geographic data, including latitude, longitude, state/province, country and more.
-Finally, I mapped the geographic data using Microsoft Sentinel.
+In this project, I configured a virtual machine on Microsoft Azure to function as a Honeypot, specifically targeting Remote Desktop Protocol (RDP) attacks.
+I then utilized Log Analytics Workspace to extract and analyze metadata from failed login attempts, converting it into geographic data, including latitude, longitude, state/province, and country.
+Finally, I visualized this data using Microsoft Sentinel, mapping the attack origins to gain insights into potential threat sources.

 <br />